Box elder care

 Perennial tree belonging to the Araceae family up to 30 m.

-Light grayish trunk when young and darker as it gets older, with bulges.
+Light grayish trunk when the plant is young and darker as it gets older, with protuberances.

 Flowers in clusters without petals.
 It blooms in April or May.